red-gate/RedGate.Metrics/README.md

 Given a list of tagged releases:
 * Identify the number of failed releases
 * For each failed release, calculate how long it was until a "fix release" was issued (the time to restore for each failure)
-* Present the mean average of those times to restore
+* Present the mean of those times to restore

 ## What is a "fix release"?